-Q: Stop is very excited about our work together.
+Q: Stop Foodborne Illness is very excited about our work together.
 What do you find most helpful about your partnership with us?

-A: Without a doubt, it’s Stop’s ability to capture the hearts and minds of our 12,000 employees, plant leadership team, and front-line supervisors.
-Stop’s focus on the people who’ve suffered so greatly or paid the ultimate price for contaminated food is a heart-tugging reminder of the consequences of failure.
-The victims represented by Stop motivate us to do everything in our power to prevent foodborne illness.
+A: Without a doubt, it’s STOP’s ability to capture the hearts and minds of our 12,000 employees, plant leadership team, and front-line supervisors.
+STOP’s focus on the people who’ve suffered so greatly or paid the ultimate price for contaminated food is a heart-tugging reminder of the consequences of failure.
+The victims and survivors represented by STOP motivate us to do everything in our power to prevent foodborne illness.